Rockypocky77/ChancifySATPrep/sat2.md

 Both passages would likely agree that

 A) nuclear energy produces zero emissions during operation
-B) renewable energy is entirely sufficient on its own
+B) renewable energy is largely sufficient on its own
 C) cost is irrelevant to energy policy
 D) France has abandoned nuclear power

 Passage 1 emphasizes intermittency to argue that

-A) solar and wind are completely useless
+A) solar and wind are largely ineffective
 B) nuclear provides reliable baseload power complementing renewable limitations
-C) batteries will never improve
+C) batteries are unlikely to improve significantly
 D) weather is unpredictable

 How would Passage 2 respond to Passage 1's claims about modern reactor safety?

-A) By agreeing completely
+A) By agreeing substantially
 B) By noting most designs remain hypothetical and unproven commercially
 C) By denying safety improvements exist
 D) By arguing safety is irrelevant